-(i) To avoid possible damage to sewage purification works, members may only use formaldehyde based fluids; under no circumstances may coal tar phenol or caustic based fluids be used.
+(i) To avoid possible damage to sewage purification works, members may only use formaldehyde based fluids; under no circumstance may coal tar phenol or caustic based fluids be used.

 (j) Buckets or other suitable receptacles used for waste water must not be allowed to overflow and must be emptied at disposal points provided.
 No filter soakaway waste water disposers are allowed.

-(l) The Marshals should ensure that the site is kept clear of litter after the meeting.
+(l) The Marshals should ensure that the site is clear of litter after the meeting.

-(m) Fires must not be lit on the site without the permission of the Marshal.
+(m) Fires must not lit on the site without the permission of the Marshal.

 (o) Care should be taken not to damage the site or surrounding locality.
 Trees, fences, buildings, equipment and stock should be respected.

-(p) Domestic pets must be kept on leads not exceeding ten feet, when on the site, and Marshals are authorised to ask any animals must be kept under proper control at all times, and any accidents cleaned up immediately.
+(p) Domestic pets must be kept on leads not exceeding ten feet, when on the site, and Marshals are authorised to ask any animal owner to leave sites if their pets become a nuisance.
+All animals must be kept under proper control at all times, and any accidents cleaned up immediately.